TurboDebt Review: Pros, Cons, Features, Ratings & More

 TurboDebt’s actual service is a free consultation.
 You must provide information on your income, living expenses, and debts.

-Remember that, as clarified in the job ad cited above, your consultation is with a sales representative, not a credit counselor.
+Remember that, as clarified in the job ad cited above, your consultation is with a sales representative, not a licensed credit counselor.
 The representative’s goal is to refer you to a commission-paying partner.

-Debt Settlement
+Debt Settlement Referrals

 National Debt Relief is an established and credible provider of debt settlement services, but before you accept a referral, you should look into the potential risks of debt settlement.
 These include credit damage, collection calls, potential creditor lawsuits, and tax liabilities.